🚨 Scam Guide · 2026

 You Google 'Darwin barramundi fishing charter' and a bargain site offers a half-day at $140 per person (operators usually quote $200+).
 You pay by bank transfer.
 On the morning the meeting point is a dusty carpark; no boat, no captain, no reply to your calls.

-Your defence is to book with named operators that have a Cullen Bay or Stokes Hill Wharf berth and verifiable NT Tourism accreditation: Arafura Bluewater Charters, Cullen Bay Fishing Charters, Fish Nomad, Territory Fishing Charters, Billfisher.
+Your defense is to book with named operators that have a Cullen Bay or Stokes Hill Wharf berth and verifiable NT Tourism accreditation: Arafura Bluewater Charters, Cullen Bay Fishing Charters, Fish Nomad, Territory Fishing Charters, Billfisher.
 Most have physical offices at the marinas.
-Pay by credit card for chargeback.
-The same logic applies to crocodile-viewing tours (Jumping Crocodile Cruises on Adelaide River are legitimate; the Jumping Crocodile Cruise operators at Mary River are the well-known ones).
-Never pay by bank transfer for a tour.
+The same logic applies to crocodile-viewing tours — Jumping Crocodile Cruises on the Adelaide River and the established Mary River operators are the legitimate names.
+Pay by credit card for chargeback protection, and never bank-transfer a deposit to a charter you can't verify on the NT Charter Boat Association directory.

 Red Flags